permitio/permit-cli/README.md

   - `export` - export environment configurations to different formats
 - `opa` - a collection of commands for better OPA experience
   - `policy` - print the available policies of an active OPA instance
+- `api` - a collection of commands which is used for management of permit.io
+  - `sync users` - Syncs the user if already there and creates new user.
 - `gitops create github` - configure Permit environment to use [GitOps flow](https://docs.permit.io/integrations/gitops/overview/)

 ---